lojikil/sisterlojisschool/presentation.md

   - `record`, which introduces product types/structs/classes
   - `def`, which defines a function
 - can compile these to C or Go as needed, right now
+- point: my exploration for what a framework would look like
+  - need data ingestion
+  - most of this code would be _produced_ by other tools

 ---